 The placenta is a unique organ that’s only present during pregnancy.
 This disk- or pancake-shaped organ takes nutrients and oxygen from your body and transfers it to your baby.
-In return, the baby’s side will deliver waste products that go back to your bloodstream.
+In return, the baby’s side will remove waste products thatgo back into your bloodstream to be eliminated.

 When you deliver your baby, you’ll also deliver the placenta.
 For the most part, the placenta’s positioning isn’t cause for concern.
 But there are some positions that are more common than others.
 The anterior position is a less common place for the placenta to attach.

 The placenta can attach virtually anywhere in the uterus to nourish your baby.
 Usually the placenta positions itself at either the top or side of the uterus.